9 Most Popular Diamond Shapes for Engagement Rings in 2023

 The princess shape is also relatively modern compared to other shapes.
 It also has a classic look that fits well with the contemporary world.

-Due to their versatile colorations, it is difficult to observe any color tinting or inclusions in princess diamonds.
+Due to their versatile colorations, observing any color tinting or inclusions in princess diamonds is difficult.
 Low-quality diamonds are more likely to have inclusions, but no one can tell if your princess diamond is high-quality because it looks good.

 The number of facets determines the price of a princess diamond.
 But these diamonds are affordable compared to most other shapes, and given that the shape hides inclusions, you can buy a low-quality princess diamond and still turn heads.